glasgowlab/hdx_cleaner/README.md

 ## Documentation

 PIGEON-FEATHER can be used from Jupyter (recommended), or by writing Python scripts.
-The docs, can be found at [https://glasgowlab.github.io/PIGEON-FEATHER/docs/](https://glasgowlab.github.io/PIGEON-FEATHER/docs/).
+The documentation can be found at [https://glasgowlab.github.io/PIGEON-FEATHER/docs/](https://glasgowlab.github.io/PIGEON-FEATHER/docs/).

 ## Installation